-The Committee size will be determined by the call of the Chair.
+The Committee size will aim to have no more than thirteen members (not counting students).
 The Chair of the Committee will be a School Trustee (unless delegated otherwise).
-Membership of the Committee will be assigned by the Board Chair to include three other Trustees, and assigned senior staff members.
+Membership of the Committee will be assigned by the Board Chair to include three other Trustees, and three senior staff members.